 As for the passive rights, many claim-rights entitle their holders to be free from the physical interference or surveillance of others.
 Other claim-rights entitle their holders to be free from undesirable conditions like hunger or fear.
 Immunity-rights parallel claim-rights one level up.
 Immunity-rights make their holders free from the authority of others, and so entitle their holders to be free from conditions like tyranny or exploitation.

 A legal system can be seen as a distribution of all of these varieties of freedom.
-Any legal system will set out rules specifying who is free to act in which ways, and who should be free from the unwanted actions of others.
+Any legal system will set out rules specifying who is free to act in which ways, and who should be free from which unwanted actions and conditions.
 A developed legal system will also determine who has the authority (and so who is free) to interpret and enforce these rules.

-More generally, a political constitution can be seen as a multi-leveled structure of rights that distributes authority over rules of conduct in a distinctive way.
+More generally, any political constitution can be seen as a multi-leveled structure of rights that distributes authority over rules of conduct in a distinctive way.
 A democratic constitution, for example, may give voters the power to elect legislators, who have certain powers to enact laws, which the judiciary has certain powers to interpret, and the police have certain powers to enforce, leaving certain courses of conduct open as legal for citizens to pursue.
 The facts about who should be free to do what within any legal or political system, as well as the facts about who should be free from which actions and conditions, can be represented as complex, layered structures of rights—exponentially more complex than in the diagram of the property right above.

 Though there are disputes over the function of rights and the history of rights language, most agree that rights have special normative force.
 The reasons that rights provide are particularly powerful or weighty reasons, which override reasons of other sorts.
-Dworkin's metaphor is of rights as “trumps.”
-(Dworkin 1984).
+Dworkin’s metaphor is of rights as “trumps” (Dworkin 1984).
 Rights permit their holders to act in certain ways, or give reasons to treat their holders in certain ways or permit their holders to act in certain ways, even if some social aim would be served by doing otherwise.
-As Mill wrote about the trumping power of the right to free expression: “If all mankind minus one were of one opinion, mankind would be no more justified in silencing that one person than he, if he had the power, would be in silencing mankind.”
-(Mill 1859, 20)
+As Mill wrote of the trumping power of the right to free expression: “If all mankind minus one were of one opinion, mankind would be no more justified in silencing that one person than he, if he had the power, would be in silencing mankind” (Mill 1859, 20).

 How rights become imbued with this special normative force is a matter of ongoing scholarly inquiry.
 As Sreenivasan (2010) notes, a Hohfeldian claim-right in itself only entails the existence of a duty with a certain structure, and not a duty with a certain force.
-A has a claim against B if and only if B has a duty to A: in this definition it is the “direction” of B's duty (that it is owed to A) which correlates B's duty to A's right; nothing is said in the definition about the duty's strength.
-Why “directed duties”—those owed to a rightholder—have greater normative priority remains an open question: the only broad consensus is that they do.
+A has a claim against B if and only if B has a duty to A: in this definition it is the “direction” of B’s duty (that it is owed to A) which correlates B’s duty to A’s right; nothing is said in the definition about the duty’s strength.
+Why “directed duties”—as above, those owed to an entity—have greater normative priority remains an open question: the only broad consensus is that they do.
 (See Thompson 2004 on “bipolar” judgments.)